CSCfi/csc-user-guide/docs/cloud/rahti4/security-guide.md

 ## Securing routes

 Enable the **TLS encryption** of routes.
+The router supports modern and secure TLS versions, TLS v1.3 and TLS v1.2.
+TLS v1.3 is currently the latest version.
+TLS v1.1 and below are no longer considered secure.
 If the DNS name of your service is under the subdomain `*.2.rahtiapp.fi` (e.g. `coolservice.2.rahtiapp.fi`), the default wildcard TLS certificate provided by Rahti can be used directly.
 Otherwise, you need to add your certificate data in the route object.